aryan68125/iqinfinite_tasks/README.md

 3. example3

 # decorators [@property, @classmethod, @staticmethod, @name.setter]:
-decorators folders holds the files that demonstrate how to use python decorators :
+decorators folders holds the files that demonstrate how to use python decorators.
+It is inside a folder called simple_folder :
 1. item
 2. main
 3. phone